NathanClassen/tsb/README.md

         Specify the number of workers to create.
 Defaults to 1 if not provided.

     -d
         Specify the maximum number of database connections to use.
-Defaults to 1 if not provided.
+Defaults to 10 if not provided.

     FILENAME
         The name of the CSV file to be processed.
 If no filename is provided, tsb will read from stdin.

     Example:

+        ./tsb /path/to/myParams.csv
+        ./tsb -w 50 /path/to/myParams.csv
-        ./tsb -w 50 -d 25 /path/to/myParams.csv
+        ./tsb -w 50 /path/to/myParams.csv

 `tsb` will operate on CSV input that follows this pattern: